 This is one of the most loaded questions you could ever ask!

-Typically when the issue is brought forth, it comes bearing the pain of a hot-button issue such as homosexuality, the fair treatment of women, the exclusion of other religions, or something similar.
+Typically when the issue is brought forth, it comes bearing the pain of a hot-button issue such as same-sex attraction, the fair treatment of women, the exclusion of other religions, or something similar.
 Each of these important issues deserve their own discussion.
 But in order to stay brief, I’m going to remain general.

 I almost find it odd to address this question because no one is really asking it.

 One of the reasons we don’t find common ground is because we aren’t using a common definition.